Difference Between SMS and MMS

 Both mobile operating systems support full functionality of SMS and MMS messaging capabilities through their default messaging apps.
 Needless to say, whether or not MMS will work your mobile device completely depends on your operator.

 Compared to Android, iPhone has an iMessage feature that uses Apple’s servers to transmit SMS and MMS messages as opposed to your provider’s network, which means you can easily send multimedia files with ease.
-Android does not have a similar feature, thus you will have to go the conventional way of sending an SMS or an MMS.
+Android has a similar feature which is RCS messaging.